Explore what Mashiko Town offers near Yoshimura Strawberry Park

 Sake Brewing

-Tonoike Sake Brewery is a traditional Sake brewery 10min walk from our strawberry farm.
+Tonoike Sake Brewery is a traditional Sake brewery 10 minutes walk from our strawberry farm.
 Staff are very friendly and used to having international visitors.
-Their award-winning Sake is not only popular in Japan, but exported to half a dozen countries including, USA, UK, Australia, Hong Kong, Singapore, and France.
-If you visit make sure to visit their sake tasting room and try their Sake Icecream.
+You can book short tours and tasting sessions with them.
+Their award-winning Sake is not only popular in Japan, but exported to half a dozen countries including USA, UK, Australia, Hong Kong, Singapore, and France.
+If you visit them, make sure to visit their sake tasting room and try their Sake ice cream.

 Indigo Dyeing